polterguy/phosphorusfive/plugins/p5.web/README.md

 ### HTML attributes and widget events

 In addition to these especially handled arguments, you can in addition add up any argument you wish.
-Depending upon the name of your argument, it will either be handled as an "HTML attribute" to your widget, or an event of some sort.
-If your argument starts with the text "on", it will be assumed to be some sort of "event".
-Either a DOM JavaScript event, if your node as a "value", or a server-side Ajax event, if it has no value, but children nodes instead.
+Depending upon the name of your argument, it will either be handled as an HTML attribute to your widget, or an event of some sort.
+If your argument starts with the text "on", it will be assumed to be some sort of client side event.
+Either a DOM JavaScript event, if your node has a value, or a server-side Ajax event, if it has no value, but contains a lambda object of its own.

-Below is an example of how to create a widget with a "class" attribute and a "style" attribute for instance.
+Below is an example of how to create a widget with a class attribute and a style attribute for instance.

 ```
-p5.web.widgets.create-literal:some-other-widget
+create-widget:some-other-widget
   element:h3
   parent:content
   position:0
-  innerValue:Colors
   style:"background-color:LightBlue;"
   class:some-css-class
+  innerValue:Colors
 ```

-Since neither of our "custom arguments" above (the "style" argument and "class" argument) starts out with "on", they are treated as custom HTML attributes, and not as events.
+Since neither of our custom arguments above (the style and class arguments) starts out with "on", they are treated as custom HTML attributes, and not as events.

 If you want to create an Ajax event instead, you could do this like the following code illustrates.

 ```
-p5.web.widgets.create-literal
+create-widget
   element:h3
   parent:content
   position:0
   innerValue:Colors, hover your mouse over me!
   onmouseover
-    p5.web.widgets.property.set:x:/../*/_event?value
+    set-widget-property:x:/../*/_event?value
       style:"background-color:LightGreen"
 ```

-Since our above argument starts out with "on", P5 automatically creates an Ajax server-side event, evaluating the associated p5.lambda every time this event is raised.
+Since our above argument starts out with "on", P5 automatically creates an Ajax server-side event, evaluating the associated lambda every time this event is raised.

-Notice one detail in the above p5.lambda, which is that it does not declare an explicit ID.
-This means that the widget will have an "automatically assigned ID", looking something like this; "x3833968".
-This means that we do not know the ID of our widget inside of our *[onmouseover]* event.
+Notice one detail in the above lambda, which is that it does not declare an explicit ID.
+This means that the widget will have an automatically assigned ID, looking something like this; "x3833968".
+This means that we do not know the ID of our widget from inside our *[onmouseover]* event.
-However, this is not a problem for us, since the ID of the widget will be forwarded into all Ajax events, and lambda events (which we will speak about later) automatically.
-Each time an event is raised, it will have an *[_event]* argument passed into it, which is the server-side and client-side
+However, this is not a problem for us, since the ID of the widget will be forwarded into all Ajax events, and lambda events automatically.
-ID of our widget.
-By referencing this *[_event]* argument in our *[p5.web.widgets.property.set]* expression above, we are able to modify the widget's properties.
+Each time an event is raised, it will have an *[_event]* argument passed into it, which is the server-side and client-side ID of our widget.
+By referencing this *[_event]* argument in our *[set-widget-property]* expression above, we are able to modify the widget's properties.

 In fact, if you have a list of widgets, automatically created, inside for instance a loop, which creates rows and cells for a table for instance -
-Then you _should not_ give these widgets an "explicit ID", but rather rely upon the automatically generated ID, to avoid the problem of having multiple widgets on your page, with the same ID - Which would be a severe logical error!
-If you use your own "explicit IDs", you should also take great care making sure they are unique for your page.
-Which means that you would probably end up creating some sort of "namespacing logic" for things that are used on multiple pages, and injected as "reusable controls" into your page.
-Which is a very common pattern for development in P5.
+Then you _should not_ give these widgets an explicit ID, but rather rely upon the automatically generated ID, to avoid the problem of having multiple widgets on your page, with the same ID - Which would be a severe logical error!
+If you use your own explicit IDs, you should also take great care making sure they are unique for your page.
+Which means that you would probably end up creating some sort of namespacing logic for things that are used on multiple pages, and injected as reusable controls into your page - Which is a common pattern when using P5.

 ### JavaScript and client-side DOM events

 If you create an argument that starts out with the text "on", and have a value, instead of children nodes, you can put any arbitrary JavaScript you wish into this value.
 This would inject your JavaScript into the attribute of your widget, as rendered on the client-side, allowing you to create
-"JavaScript hooks" for DOM HTML events.
+JavaScript hooks for DOM HTML events.
 Imagine something like this for instance.

 ```
-p5.web.widgets.create-literal
+create-widget
   element:h3
   parent:content
   position:0